 Other Items to Consider in Review of Applications and Resumes

 Is it neat and easy to read?
-Resumes should be typed, grammatically correct, and easy to understand.
-They should look professional - not on gaudy-colored or scented paper.
+Resumes should be typed, grammatically correct, easy to understand, and have a professional appearance.
 However, some high school and college instructors encourage the use of bold colors to get your attention.
 Cover letters accompanying a resume or application generally show strong interest by the applicant and may provide additional relevant information.

 First, make sure that all basic information, such as education and work history, is included.
 Second, look for time gaps between education and between each job.
 Make notes and probe for the missing information during the interview.
 The intent of filling in the gaps is not to make a judgement on how the applicant has spent time, but rather to find out the reasons for unexplained gaps.
 For example, perhaps a gap between graduation and employment was for a trip where the applicant gained job-related knowledge.

 Dates for a job and school or for two or more jobs may overlap.
 This, of course, is possible, but examine the dates for accuracy.
 Verify if necessary.

 Frequency of Job Changes

 Frequent change of jobs has traditionally had a negative connotation.
 However, there may be valid reasons for the job changes.
 Frequent job changes may be positive if there was progression in job responsibilities along the way.
 Also, modern workers may tend to change jobs more frequently than in years past.
 Be careful not to draw premature conclusions about frequent job changes, but rather make a note and inquire in the interview.